progmaticltd/homebox/docs/development.md

 The repository contains a few folders you should be familiar with:

 - config: The main Yaml configuration files for your homebox device.
-- preseed: Docker environment to create an automatic ISO image installer for Debian.
+- preseed: Environment to create an automatic ISO image installer for Debian.
 - install: Ansible scripts to install or test the whole server environment.
 - backup: A very useful folder that contains some important files like the passwords and certificates generated when deploying the system.
 This allows you to "replay" the deployment on a new server after a disaster, without losing any